AnshBajpai05/FaceVault/README.md

 ## ⚠️ Responsible Use

-This system is intended for **consented, policy-compliant environments only**, such as campus identity systems or secured archives.
+This system is intended for **consented, policy-compliant environments only**, such as fest photo dumps, campus identity systems or secured archives.

 It must **not** be deployed for surveillance or non-consensual tracking.